Magick of the Coven

 “You want me to set the cauldron here?”

 If Raith noticed—of course he had—he showed no sign.
 The pragmatic demon just set the large, black cauldron on the floor and went about his business.
+The ease with which he had placed the massive cauldron was telling.
+Especially since it was filled to the brim with water.
+He was stronger than a mortal.
+Stronger than most demons.
+As strong as the male lying prone on her guest bed.

 She turned back to Daemon, her gaze traveling over all that hard, perfect bare skin, and took a long, deep breath.
 Why Cairenn had thought it best to bring Daemon to Jocelyn’s cottage was still a mystery to her.
+Jocelyn wasn’t the witch she once was.
+She was limitless when secluded and left to herself, but she wasn’t good in a pinch, and she certainly wasn’t good on the front lines of an immortal war.

 The Alliance, though in shambles, had protected the immortal factions for centuries.
-Humans were not supposed to know that vampires, demons, fae, or witches existed.
+Mortals were not supposed to know that vampires, demons, fae, or witches existed.
 Because when humans learned of their existence they went straight to violence.
 Vampires were set out to face the sun.
 Werewolves were buried under lead.

 The Alliance had come in and cleaned house.
-And Goddess, Jocelyn loved them for it.
+And goddess, Jocelyn loved them for it.

 Humans involved in the hunt for witches died—many by natural causes.
 The immortal men and women who served in the Alliance had swooped in and did what they did best, doing all they could to right all the wrongs done to those who practiced magick.